Harriet Smith, MS

 Legislative Advocacy Coordinator

-Tricia joined BHRC as a volunteer in 2016 and served as the policy committee chair and a board member before transitioning into a staff position.
-She worked previously as legislative staff in the Maryland General Assembly and earned her master’s degree in public policy from Johns Hopkins School of Public Health.
+Tricia joined BHRC as a volunteer in 2016 and served as policy committee chair and board member before transitioning into a staff position.
+She has been promoting harm reduction policy for more than a decade, beginning with reproductive health advocacy on her undergraduate college campus.
+Tricia previously served as a Peace Corps volunteer in Morocco and worked as legislative staff in the Maryland General Assembly.
+She earned her master’s degree in public policy from Johns Hopkins School of Public Health.